Finland–Hungary relations: Before independence

-At the end of the 19th century the Finno-Ugric linguistic affinity became widely accepted after extensive public debate.
+At the end of the 19th century the Finno-Ugric linguistic affinity became widely accepted after extensive public debate, though this had little effect on the relation between the two regions.
 In the First World War, particularly the Russian and Finnish Civil Wars, Hungary supported separatists, mainly Poland, but this included Finland to an extent.

 Independence

 Hungary recognized Finland on August 23, 1920.
 Finland recognized Hungary on September 10, 1920.
+Both nations gained independence from their respective overlords at the end of the First World War.
+Hungary in the Treaty of Trianon, and Finland in the Treaty of Tartu.